Sign in to access your Salford customer account, or see our other accounts.

 6. The panel members may ask you questions.

-7. The local authority/governing body will sum up.
+7. The school representative will sum up.

 8. You will sum up.